 Were we to draw wisdom from the past of humanity, we would be, each of us and all together, more seasoned than Methuselah.
 Therefore I am puzzled by the apparent elimination from the history books of that wise and compelling narration of concrete human experience patterns which constitutes practical wisdom.

-Beyond the backbone of facts, core causalities and dates on record and the abstract interpretations, where is the flesh on the skeleton, the way people lived and tackled the concrete events and the seasons of change?
+Beyond the backbone of facts, causalities and dates on record and the abstract interpretations, where is the flesh on the skeleton, the way people experienced and tackled the concrete events and the seasons of change?
 Where is the way they lived, understood and survived the typical and critical situations of human life?

 Could we please have a Book of Witnesses?